 This is my favourite kind of writing, beautiful, spare, understated.
 Larsen draws together so many themes – race, sexual jealousy, trauma, but Passing is also the story of two individuals whose contrasting temperaments lead them along very different paths.
 Is Clare really a threat to Irene or is she projecting her fears onto her?
 The beauty of the novel is that Larsen leaves it to us to decide.

 Want to know more about Nella Larsen?

-I also enjoyed this biography.
-It’s both fascinating and frustrating.
+I also enjoyed In Search of Nella Larsen by George Hutchinson.
+This biography is both fascinating and frustrating.
 Nella Larsen was intensely private and did not leave much of an archive, so, as with her fictional characters, the reader has to fill in the gaps.
 The book offers a fascinating insight into the period and the worlds she occupied – from her childhood in Chicago, to her time in the Harlem Renaissance, to her later life as a nurse, estranged from her literary friends.

 It’s expensive, but I was lucky enough to get hold of a library copy.

 I read this together with Quicksand a few years ago.
 Like you, I was impressed by the spare elegance of Larsen’s writing and that she trusted her readers to infer what was left unsaid.

 After Passing I went and found Quicksand too – loved them both.

 Just love this book.
 I’ve had the biography on my TBR for ages but haven’t made time for it yet.
 I have the sense that it will take a great deal of concentration, but, then, sometimes biographies are surprisingly accessible and read almost like page-turners (especially when there’s lots of talk about their writing).

 LikeLiked by 1 person